AnalogStudiosRI/as-webapp-2.0/README.md

 # Analog Studios 2.0
 This is the front end application for the analogstudios.net 2.0 website redesign.
-The webapp will allow users to view events for artists and the studio, browser artists and events, listen to music and consumer other digital media, and ideally participate through online social networks.
+The webapp will allow users to view events for artists and the studio, browse artists and events, listen to music and consumer other digital media, and ideally participate through online social networks.
 There is back end API application project as well.

 ## Tooling
 The following tools are used in the application

-- [Node][] 4.4.x as the local development environment
+- [Node][] - 4.4.x as the local development environment
-- [NPM][]  3.8.x package manager for node modules
+- [NPM][] - 3.8.x package manager for node modules
-- [Angular 2][] as the Front-End framework
+- [Angular 2][] - as the Front-End framework
 - [TypeScript][] - superset of JavaScript for writing application code
 - [Webpack][] - Module loader / bundler, primary build tool
 - [Karma][] - task runner for unit testing